-In 2011, the USS JOHN C. STENNIS Family Scholarship was renamed the Bradley E. Johanson Scholarship Program for USS JOHN C. STENNIS Families.
-This scholarship program which supports educational advancement of spouses and children of USS STENNIS crew members was named to honor the life and legacy of Brad Johanson.
+Renamed in 2011, the USS JOHN C. STENNIS Family Scholarship became the Bradley E. Johanson Scholarship Program for USS JOHN C. STENNIS Families.
+This scholarship program, which supports the educational advancement of spouses and children of USS JOHN C. STENNIS crew members, was named to honor the life and legacy of Bradley E. Johanson.
 His integrity, commitment to duty, perseverance through adversity, and compassionate leadership are public service qualities sought in those who will be awarded scholarships through this program.

-Bradley E. Johanson served as the sixth commanding officer of the USS JOHN C. STENNIS from May 5, 2006 until September 18, 2008.
-His retirement capped a distinguished career in the United States Navy spanning more than 30 years.
-A hallmark of his leadership on the STENNIS was his care and concern not only for crew members, but for their families as well.
-Captain Johanson was a strong advocate of continuing education, establishing “Stennis University” onboard the ship and constantly encouraging crew members and their families to “Look Ahead” by gaining education that would prepare them for future challenges and opportunities.
+Bradley E. Johanson served as the sixth commanding officer of the USS JOHN C. STENNIS from May 5, 2006, until September 18, 2008.
+His retirement capped a distinguished career in the United States Navy, spanning more than 30 years.
+A hallmark of his leadership on the USS JOHN C. STENNIS was his care and concern not only for crew members but for their families as well.
+Captain Johanson was a strong advocate of continuing education, establishing “Stennis University” onboard the ship and constantly encouraging crew members and their families to “Look Ahead” by gaining an education that would prepare them for future challenges and opportunities.

 HOW THE SCHOLARSHIP OPERATES

-• Applicants must be the child or spouse of a current or former John C. Stennis crewmember.
+- Applicants must be the child or spouse of a current or former USS JOHN C. STENNIS crewmember.

-• Applicants must not have received the Bradley E. Johanson Scholarship for USS JOHN C. STENNIS Families in a previous year.
+- Applicants must not have received the Bradley E. Johanson Scholarship for USS JOHN C. STENNIS Families in the previous year.

 DEFINITIONS PERTAINING TO ELIGIBILITY